Madrid Night Life

 Madrid Night Life Options

-Nightclub: Joy Eslava Disco
+Joy Eslava

-Website: www.joy-eslava.com
+Website: teatroeslava.com

 Metro: Sol (Red Line, L2) Plus 3 minutes walk

 This club is famous across Madrid.
 It began life as a theatre in 1872, and is still laid out the same way, making it quite impressive.
-Joy attracts a young crowd, so if you’re over 30 you might feel a bit like you’re at a school disco!
-But the fabulous décor up upbeat funky dance music makes it worth a try.
+Joy attracts a young crowd, so if you're over 30 you might feel a bit like you're at a school disco.
+But the fabulous décor and up upbeat funky dance music makes it worth a try.

-The club claims that famous people have danced the night away there, but they don’t say who to look out for!
+The club claims that famous people have danced the night away there, but they don't say who to look out for.
 You can pick up flyers from most hotels in the centre that give you information about the club and discounts.
-As Joy is so central it is always busy, and it’s easy to hop on the metro or find a taxi nearby.
+As Joy is so central it is always busy, and it's easy to hop on the metro or find a taxi nearby.

 Theatre

-Lope de Vega
+Teatro Lope de Vega

 Gran Via, 57

-Metro: Callao (Green Line, L5), (Yellow Line, L3); or Santa Domingo (Red Line, L2); or Plaza España (Dark Blue Line, L10), (Yellow Line, L3)
+Metro: Callao (Green Line, L5), (Yellow Line, L3); or Santo Domingo (Red Line, L2); or Plaza España (Dark Blue Line, L10), (Yellow Line, L3)

-Opening hours: Tuesday, Wednesday, Thursday: 20:30
+Opening hours:

-The musical ‘Mamma Mia’ is playing at the moment, and it is well worth seeing.
-It’s in Spanish, but you’ll still be able to follow the story if you know any of the ABBA songs.
-The lighting and set design is exceptional, and the music and dance has the audience out of their seats!
-This is one of the best musicals I have ever seen.
+The musical 'Mamma Mia' is playing at the moment, and it is well worth seeing.
+It's in Spanish, but you'll still be able to follow the story if you know any of the ABBA songs.
+The lighting and set design is exceptional, and the music and dance has the audience out of their seats.
+This is one of the best musicals I have seen.

 Coffee Bars – The Alternative Madrid Night Life Option